telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspector-types.md

 ---
 title: Inspectors
-description: "Learn how to use the Inspector tab in the Fiddler Everywhere web-debugging HTTP-proxy client."
+description: "Learn how to use the Inspector tab and utilize the data from the inspector types in the Fiddler Everywhere web-debugging HTTP-proxy client."
 slug: inspector-types
 publish: true
 position: 20